Common Reseda (Reseda luteola): Benefits, Uses, Dosage, and Safety in Herbal Medicine

 Safety, Side Effects, and Contraindications

-Common Reseda (Reseda luteola) is generally considered safe when used in recommended doses, but it may cause gastrointestinal upset, skin irritation, or allergic reactions in some individuals, and it should be avoided during pregnancy and lactation due to limited safety data.
+Common Reseda (Reseda luteola) is generally considered safe when used in recommended doses, but it may cause mild side effects such as gastrointestinal discomfort, nausea, or skin irritation in some individuals.

 Drug Interactions